gthmb/jquery-free-transform/README.md

 While rotating, the Shift key causes the rotation to snap to 15 degree increments.

+##### The ALT key

+While scaling, holding down the Alt key will scale div relative to its center.

 ##### Chainability

 This plugin keeps chainability in tact.
 Chain away!